aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 ## Resolving issues with the softcover server

-In fact, I ran into an issue sometimes where the server running in the container would hang or the container itself would exit.
-This happened when I renamed the chapter markdown files or there was an error in the markdown file that caused a file parsing error.
+In some situations you might run into an issue sometimes where the server running in the container will hang or the container process would exit.

+This might happen when you rename the chapter markdown files where the names are out of sync with the Book.txt file.
+It could also happen if there is an error in the markdown file that causes a markdown file parsing error by the `sc build:html` command.

-In this scenario running the `sc build:html` command will display the errors so you can debug the issue.
+In this scenario executing the Docker `sc build:html` command manually will display the errors so you can debug and fix the issue.

-With the file renaming issue, stoping and restarting the container and running the `sc server` command again seemed to fix the issue.

-> Tip: Don't forget to rename the filenames in Book.txt when you rename the markdown files in the chapters directroy.

 To check if the container exited you can run this Docker command: